Order Book

 The order book provides:

-- Atomic execution — Single transaction for fill, settlement, fees
+- Atomic execution — Single transaction for settlement, position updates, fees

-- Flexible fills — Partial fills, batch fills supported
+- Flexible fills — Partial fills, batch operations supported

 - Maker incentives — Rebates possible via negative maker fees